pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1366-67-68 Go to the Office

+I am having a busy weekend,
+I need to change my home because on the next week I need to start to go to the office, the remote work is over, now I need to work in a hybrid environment.

 #### Day 1365 Spark User Defined Functions (UDF)

 Today I begin to study about how to create User Defined Functions in Spark,